UKCloud/documentation/articles/enablement/enbl-sco-bigcolo.md

 ## Big Cloud Enablement connectivity

 Connectivity within the solution will be bespoke to your requirements.
 You can bring your own switches and manage them, or you can ask UKCloud to purchase and manage switches on your behalf.
-Switches purchased by UKCloud will be Arista, and port count/speed and so on will be agreed between you and UKCloud.
+Switches purchased by UKCloud will be agreed based on the solution, and port count/speed will be agreed between you and UKCloud.

 ## Connectivity port speed